 VBA is a programming language that may be used for a variety of tasks, and different types of users can use it for those tasks.
 Using the Alt + F11 keyboard shortcut, you can launch the VBA editor.
 In the last section, we will generate VBA code that makes it very easy to encode data in Excel.

-- Afterward, go to the worksheet and apply the following formula in the B5 cell.
+- Go to the worksheet and apply the following formula in cell B5.

 - Then, click Enter.

-- Therefore, you will see the encoded result for the first person.
+- You will see the encoded result for the first person.

-- Besides, use the Fill Handle tool and drag it down from the B5 cell to the B11 cell.
+- Use the Fill Handle tool and drag it down from cell B5 cell to cell B11.

 - Finally, you will get all the results in the below image.

 You may download the following Excel workbook for better understanding and practice it by yourself.